vstharani8/Simple-Web-Docker/Readme.md

 ## Install guide

-## 1. Deploy the registry with AWS S3 as container and Defie the Config file for AWS S3
+## 1. Deploy the registry with AWS S3 as container and Define the Config file for AWS S3

 ```bash
 $ cd registry